Prvargas/Where_Are_The_Drugs/README.md

 # Why Research Drugs?

-The vast majority of my work experience is in health care.
+The majority of my work experience is in health care.
 I am facisnated with the complexity of the industry.
 This is a business of saving lives.
 Is there any more valuable service?
 I decided to focus on presciption drugs because I could view the treatments and diseases simultaneously. (ie the treatment indicates the disease)

 # Goals